Skip to content

 details

 A dictionary containing the parameter's specifications.
-Expected keys include 'lower', 'upper', and optionally 'default', among others.
+Expected keys include 'lower', 'upper', and optionally 'default'.

 TYPE: dict[str, str | int | float]